-Bryant, Posey lead Giants to 8-5 win over fading Friars
+Bryant, Posey lead Giants to 8-6 win over fading Friars

 Tatis came to bat with two outs in the ninth and two runners on and flied out to left.

 Bryant, acquired from the Chicago Cubs at the trade deadline, hit a bases-loaded double to the gap in right-center with one out in the first for a 3-0 lead.
-Opener Vince Velasquez (3-8) got into trouble right away when leadoff batter Tommy La Stella reached on catcher interference on Victor Caratini, Brandon Belt walked and Posey singled.
+Opener Vince Velasquez (3-8) got into trouble right away when leadoff batter Tommy La Stella reached on catcher interference on Caratini, Brandon Belt walked and Posey singled.
 LaMonte Wade Jr., who had a go-ahead hit in the ninth inning of Tuesday night’s 6-5 win, struck out before Bryant doubled.

-Scott Kazmir, a 37-year-old lefty, got through four scoreless innings before getting into a jam that could have swung the game for the Padres.
-Kazmir opened the fifth by walking Caratini, allowing a single to pinch-hitter Jake Marisnick and walking Tatis.
-A catcher interference call against Posey while Jake Cronenworth was batting brought in a run.

-Manager Gabe Kapler summoned Doval (4-1), who struck out Manny Machado on three straight sliders and then got Tommy Pham to ground into an inning-ending double play.

 The Giants took an 8-1 lead thanks to RBI singles by Brandon Crawford and Mike Yastrzemski in the sixth, and Posey’s RBI double and Wade’s two-run single in the seventh.